prebid/prebid.github.io/prebid-mobile/pbm-api/android/code-integration-android.md

 })
 ```

-If you integrate Prebid Mobile with GMA SDK, use the following method, wich checks the compatibility of Prebid SDK with GMA SDK used in the app:
+If you integrate Prebid Mobile with GMA SDK, use the following method, which checks the compatibility of Prebid SDK with GMA SDK used in the app:

 ```kotlin
 PrebidMobile.checkGoogleMobileAdsCompatibility(MobileAds.getVersion().toString())